What’s great food, a killer location, and mind-blowing restaurant design without a team to make it all come to life?

 Your front of house staff are the people who make your vision a reality for each diner who walks through the door.

-While your server’s responsibilities tend to evolve with the job, it’s important to have a predetermined set of tasks that don’t change.
+While your server’s responsibilities tend to evolve with the job, it’s important to have a predetermined set of tasks that don’t change – especially when posting a new server job description.
 These are things you always want to make sure are getting done at your restaurant.

 So, what are the responsibilities you should be asking of your servers?
 We’ll take the guesswork out of it when we share with you: